MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/experimental-features/index.md

 ### Overlay Window Controls on a Frameless Window

 To maximize the addressable area for web content, the browser creates a frameless window.
 A frameless window removes all browser UI, except for the window controls provided as an overlay.
 The window controls overlay allows users to still minimize, maximize, restore, and close the app.
 It also provides access to relevant browser controls using the web app menu.
-For Chromium-based browsers, the overlay includes the following controls.
+For Microsoft Edge, the overlay includes the following controls.

 *   A draggable region the same width and height of each of the window control buttons
 *   The **Settings and more** \(...\) button